Why Are Decodable Books So Important?

 Fluency isn’t just about reading quickly.
 It’s about reading accurately and smoothly, with understanding.

-Decodable books give children repeated, meaningful practice with specific phonics patterns.
-That repetition builds automatic word recognition—which frees up mental energy for comprehension.
+Decodable books provide children with repeated, meaningful practice in specific phonics patterns.
+This repetition builds automatic word recognition, which frees up mental energy for comprehension.

 Decodable Books Support Long-Term Reading Success